gserranonajera/MouseFlowshape/README.md

 conformal sphere mapping and spherical-harmonic decomposition of curvature ([FlowShape](https://github.com/DeBoerLab/flowshape)).

-> Work in progress.
-Paths in the scripts are currently hardcoded to local
+> Paths in the scripts are currently hardcoded to local
 > and network drives and will need editing before the pipeline runs elsewhere.

 ## Pipeline